alchemydc/Book_Generation_Z_Developer/content/1.introduction/generation-z.md

 If you are lucky enough to find yourself in this place, congratulations!
 You just found 'the zone'.
 An amazing mental place where you have the chance to be single minded and 100% absorbed.
 This is the best way to learn.

-Whenever you find yourself in this headspace, dont stop!
+Whenever you find yourself in this headspace, don't stop!
 Follow it as long as your brain allows it, and don't stop for anything.
 Social events, eating and sleeping can always wait (more or less; respect your physical and mental health and never take them for granted).
 The 'zone' is a magical place to be, so learn to recognize when you find yourself inside it, and use it to explore as much as you can.